-Uzza: Of course not.
-The idea of life in the grave actually has it roots in Jewish folklore.
+Uzza: The idea of life in the grave actually has it roots in Jewish folklore.
 Muhammad admitted as much to his child-bride Aisha who said she heard the story about people tortured in their graves from some old Jewish women, only to be told by her husband that they were telling the truth.

 Uzza: Badr was different.
 A rag tag bunch of believers had defeated the equivalent of regular army troops.
 It was a real confidence booster and that confidence was reflected in what Muhammad did next and which made the Jews apprehensive.